Radio Solar Telescope Network: History

-It became apparent in the early 1960s that certain space weather events might interfere with the stated U.S. objective of a manned mission to the moon.
+It became apparent in the early 1960s that certain space weather events might interfere with the stated U.S. objective of a crewed mission to the moon.
 In particular, the sun emits continuous electromagnetic energy and electrically charged particles, which can cause disturbances in the near-Earth environment and disrupt satellite communications.

 Foremost among these concerns was the possibility of a geomagnetic storm of solar origin.
 Metric Type II radio bursts, signatures of coronal shock waves or coronal mass ejections, were known to be commonly associated with solar flares.
 The United States Air Force Research Laboratory (AFRL) was thus assigned the task of developing and validating a network of ground-based solar observatories.
 AFRL established a worldwide network of sweep frequency recorders from which estimates of the shock speed in the corona could be made.
 This network, called the Radio Solar Telescope Network (RSTN), uses a bandwidth from 25 MHz to 85 MHz.

 The prototype was assembled and operated at the Sagamore Hill Solar Radio Observatory during the early 1960s.
 The Sagamore Hill Solar Radio Observatory began operating solar patrols in 1966.
 The Air Force Geophysics Laboratory (AFGL, currently Phillips Lab) transferred operation of the observatory to Detachment 2 of the 2nd Weather Group of the Air Force Weather Agency in October 1978.
 However, Phillips Lab continues to work in an advisory capacity to the observatory.